-Administration Administration: IM Aummstration Administration.
-In Administration: IV When IV administration is unavoidable, inject the drug very slowly.
+Administration Administration: IM Administer undiluted.
+Administration: IV When IV administration is unavoidable, inject the drug very slowly.
 Do not exceed 1 mg/minute.
 Can be added to lower end infusions of 0.9% Sodium Chloride or 5% Dextrose.
-Do not use if the solution is turbid. • Avoid use of other diluents that may contain benzyl alcohol.
+Do not use if the solution is turbid.
+Avoid use of other diluents that may contain benzyl alcohol.
 When diluted, start administration immediately after dilution.
 Discard unused portions of diluted solution as well as unused contents of the ampule.
 Administration: Oral Certain parenteral formulation may be used for oral doses in pediatrics or situations in which tablets cannot be swallowed. • The contents of certain soft gelatin capsules can be administered by cutting the narrow tubular tip off the capsule and squeezing the liquid into the baby's mouth.
 N.B.
 Refer to manufacturer PIL if there are specific considerations.
-Warnings/ • Fatal hypersensitivity reactions, including anaphylaxis, may occur Precautions during and immediately after IV or IM administration.
+Warnings/ Fatal hypersensitivity reactions, including anaphylaxis, may occur Precautions during and immediately after IV or IM administration.
 Reactions have occurred despite dilution to avoid rapid infusion and upon first and subsequent doses.
 Cutaneous Reactions may occur with the parenteral administration.
-These reactions include eczematous reactions, scleroderma-like patches, urticaria, and delayed type hypersensitivity reactions.
-Time of onset ranged from 1 day to a year after parenteral administration.
-If a reaction occurs, discontinue Phytomenadione and institute medical management.
-Temporary resistance to prothrombin-depressing anticoagulants may accur especially with larger deces of Phytomenadione.
-After using a occur especially with larger doses of Phytomenadione.
-After using a relatively large dose, it may be necessary to use higher doses of anticoagulant, or to use one which acts on a different principle, such as Heparin sodium.
-Phytomenadione will not counteract the anticoagulant action of heparin.
-A failure to respond (shortening of the INR in 2 to 4 hours) may indicate another diagnosis or coagulation disorder.
+I nese reactions include eczematous reactions, scieroderma-like parches, unicaria, and delayed type hypersensitivity reactions.
+Time of reaction occurs, discontinue Phytomenadione and institute medical management Temporary resistance to prothrombin-depressing anticoagulants may occur especially with larger doses of Phytomenadione.
+After using a relatively large dose it may be necessary to use higher doses of anticoagulant, or to use one which acts on a different principle, such as Heparin sodium.
+Phytomenadione will not counteract the anticoagulant action of heparin. • A failure to respond (shortening of the INR in 2 to 4 hours) may indicate another diagnosis or coagulation disorder.
 Benzyl Alcohol Preservative Serious and fatal adverse reactions such as "gasping syndrome" can occur in neonates and infants treated with drugs containing benzyl alcohol preservatives.
 Use preservative-free formulations for neonates and infants.
 Storage Store between 15°C to 30°C; protect from light.
 Do not use if the solution is turbid.
 N.B.
 Refer to manufacturer PIL if there are specific considerations.